rshepherd549/rust_atomics_chap_9/rust_atomics_chap_9.md

 - `wake_one` is sufficient and `wake_all` would not achieve any more but might waste other processes' time.
 - Another thread creating a `MutexGuard` might still take the lock first
-- Without the `wake_one_` the code would still be safe and correct, but unpredictable.
 - Without the `wait` and `wake` we'd be back to a spin-lock.
 - In general, `wait` and `wake` do not effect the correctness of the memory-safety correctness.